Black marsh turtle: Distribution and habitat

 Black marsh turtles can be found in southern Vietnam, Cambodia, southern Myanmar (Tenasserim), central and peninsular Thailand, eastern and western Malaysia, Singapore, and the Indonesian islands of Java, Kalimantan, and Sumatra.
+A specimen discovered in the Cerucuk River on Belitung Island in May 2023 is the first official record of the species on the island and represents a significant range extension beyond previously recorded populations in Sumatra to the west and Borneo to the east.

 Black marsh turtles live in slow-moving or stagnant warm waters with abundant vegetation – usually marshes, swamps, and ponds.
 As their common name implies, black marsh turtles are primarily aquatic and prefer to stay buried in soft mud when not feeding.

 Ecology and behavior

 Black marsh turtles are predominantly carnivorous and prefer to feed underwater.
 They prey on insects, worms, molluscs, amphibians, crustaceans, and small fish, though they will occasionally scavenge rotting plants, fruits, or carcasses of larger animals that fall into the water.
 Juveniles are typically more carnivorous than adults.

 Black marsh turtles are shy creatures.
 Mostly aquatic and nocturnal, they will sometimes come out to land at night to forage or mate, and occasionally during the day to bask.
 Majority of the time they prefer to stay underwater, partially buried in mud in shallow water or swimming near the bottom in deeper still waters.

 When threatened, black marsh turtles excrete a foul-smelling secretion from their cloaca to ward off would-be predators.
 Their powerful jaws are also capable of inflicting wounds if handled roughly.